 \section{Abstract}

-Neuronal networks are often modeled as systems of coupled, nonlinear, ordinary or partial differential equations.
+Biological neural networks are often modeled as systems of coupled, nonlinear, ordinary or partial differential equations.
 The number of differential equations used to model a network increases with the size of the network and the level of detail used to model individual neurons and synapses.
-As one scales up the size of the simulation it becomes important to use powerful computing platforms.
-Many tools exist that solve these equations numerically.
-However, these tools are often platform-specific.
-There is a high barrier of entry to developing flexible general purpose code that is platform independent and supports hardware acceleration on modern computing architectures such as GPUs/TPUs and Distributed Platforms.
-TensorFlow is a Python-based open-source package initially designed for machine learning algorithms, but it presents a scalable environment for a variety of computations including solving differential equations using iterative algorithms such as Runge-Kutta methods.
-In this article, organized as a series of tutorials, we present a simple exposition of numerical methods to solve ordinary differential equations using Python and TensorFlow.
-It consists of a series of Python notebooks that, over the course of five sessions, will lead novice programmers from writing programs to integrate simple 1-dimensional differential equations using Python, to solving a large system (1000’s of differential equations) of coupled conductance-based neurons using a highly parallel and scalable framework.
+As one scales up the size of the simulation, it becomes essential to utilize powerful computing platforms.
+While many tools exist that solve these equations numerically, they are often platform-specific.
+Further, there is a high barrier of entry to developing flexible platform-independent general-purpose code that supports hardware acceleration on modern computing architectures such as GPUs/TPUs and Distributed Platforms.
+TensorFlow is a Python-based open-source package designed for machine learning algorithms.
+However, it is also a scalable environment for a variety of computations, including solving differential equations using iterative algorithms such as Runge-Kutta methods.
+In this article and the accompanying tutorials, we present a simple exposition of numerical methods to solve ordinary differential equations using Python and TensorFlow.
+The tutorials consist of a series of Python notebooks that, over the course of five sessions, will lead novice programmers from writing programs to integrate simple one-dimensional ordinary differential equations using Python to solving a large system (1000's of differential equations) of coupled conductance-based neurons using a highly parallelized and scalable framework.
 Embedded with the tutorial is a physiologically realistic implementation of a network in the insect olfactory system.
 This system, consisting of multiple neuron and synapse types, can serve as a template to simulate other networks.